waza-ari/kasapi-php/README.md

 That's it!
 You now know how to use the API and how it works, so start writing an awesome application on top of this.

 Good luck, and please [give me feedback](mailto:info@elias-kuiter.de) if you have improvement suggestions!

+##Credits

+This work is based on previous work by info@elias-kuiter.de (https://github.com/ekuiter/kasapi-php) and has been extended by all current functions provided by the all-inkl API.
+Further, it has been changed to allow for composer integration.